NitayRabi/fitbit-mcp/README.md

 # Fitbit MCP (Model Context Protocol)
 [![smithery badge](https://smithery.ai/badge/@NitayRabi/fitbit-mcp)](https://smithery.ai/server/@NitayRabi/fitbit-mcp)

+**Disclaimer:** This is an unofficial integration built using Fitbit's public API and is not affiliated with or endorsed by Fitbit Inc.

 A Model Context Protocol (MCP) implementation for Fitbit, enabling AI assistants to access and analyze your Fitbit health and fitness data.

 ## Usage